apache/dolphinscheduler/docs/docs/en/guide/resource/configuration.md

 - Change `resource.storage.upload.base.path` to your local directory path.
 Please make sure the `tenant resource.hdfs.root.user` has read and write permissions for `resource.storage.upload.base.path`, e,g. `/tmp/dolphinscheduler`. `DolphinScheduler` will create the directory you configure if it does not exist.

 > NOTE:
+> 1. LOCAL mode does not support reading and writing in distributed mode, which mean you can only use your resource in one machine, unless use shared file mount point
-> 1. Please modify the value of `resource.storage.upload.base.path` if you do not want to use the default value as the base path.
+> 2. Please modify the value of `resource.storage.upload.base.path` if you do not want to use the default value as the base path.
-> 2. The local config is `resource.storage.type=LOCAL` it has actually configured two setting, `resource.storage.type=HDFS`
+> 3. The local config is `resource.storage.type=LOCAL` it has actually configured two setting, `resource.storage.type=HDFS`
 > and `resource.hdfs.fs.defaultFS=file:///`, The configuration of `resource.storage.type=LOCAL` is for user-friendly, and enables
 > the local resource center to be enabled by default